Transgender health care: Clinical environment

+Insurance

 The transgender population has faced an increased burden of disease due to the lack of gender affirming coverage by insurance.
 Compared to the cisgender population, the transgender community has a lower insurance rate and faces obstacles with insurance (both private and public) denying coverage for many of their healthcare needs.
 According to the United States Transgender Survey (USTC), 20% of the transgender community reported insurance coverage for gender affirming care being partially covered or not being covered at all.
 Without insurance coverage, the transgender community is left with numerous out of pocket costs.
 The lack of insurance coverage denies these patients their healthcare needs and creates financial insecurity.

 These challenges with insurance create a decrease in healthcare outreach by the transgender community due to the costs.
 According to the United States Transgender Survey (USTS), 37.6% of the transgender community reported missing or avoiding preventative screenings and healthcare visits due to the costs This creates an increased burden of disease, and statistics show a higher rate of mental health conditions, poor physical health, and respiratory conditions, such as asthma.

 Besides the toll on this community's health and financial stability, insurers also refuse to change their records to reflect the true nature of the patient.
 Many health insurance companies have refused to change the individual's name and gender on their records.
 This creates another obstacle for this community to receive care while feeling accepted.